MicrosoftDocs/architecture-center/docs/vm/iaas-baseline-content.md

     Don't overprovision either resource because the overall cost will be impacted.

 - **Configuration changes**.
 You can change certain disk performance and capacity configurations while a VM instance is running.
 However, many changes might require a complete re-provisioning and rebuilding of content on the disk.
 Bringing a VM down to make a disk change might impact the availability of the workload.
-Take a “measure twice, cut once” approach to disk and virtual machine SKU selection in your architecture planning to minimize availability impact and rework.
+Take a "measure twice, cut once" approach to disk and virtual machine SKU selection in your architecture planning to minimize availability impact and rework.

 //{CHAD} What's the workaround for the use case that requires re-provisioning.
 Include something about scaling?